-Pressure Cooker Spaghetti and Pasta Sauce (Bolognese) is great for meat lovers and vegetarians.
+Pressure Cooker Spaghetti Sauce (Bolognese) is great for meat lovers and vegetarians.
 Choose whether or not, you want to add meat.
 Choose the type of meat.

 Meat lovers, use some Italian Sausage and/or any other ground meat you would like in your sauce.
 I prefer a vegetarian sauce and this recipe is my favorite.